 The Wish List is almost exclusively books, for some a luxury, for me an absolutely essential way of life.
 There may well be one or two other items on there at some time or another but it is mainly the books I am interested in, books I would love to have in my small library and which, when I have enough cash left over at the end of a month, I will be buying any way.
 The Wish List is something which can easily be overlooked, it is merely there.
 You can take a look and see what sort of literature interests me, and then come back here and read on in peace and quiet, no one will ever know.
 But, if you do decide to send me a gift, you can be sure I will be one of the happiest women around, I mean, who doesn’t like getting presents?

 My Wish List is set through Amazon in Germany for several reasons.
 As you may know, Amazon sites are not linked together – as I noted here and here – so anyone ordering books from the site in the United States has to pay postage to have books, which are often available in Germany too, sent out here.
 It is not possible to order a book available in Germany to be sent to a German address from the Amazon United States site.
-However, for anyone who doesn’t want to create a special Amazon Germany account, here is the link to the United States version.
+The German site operates in exactly the same way as the US version.

 Love & Kisses, Viki.